Simultaneous Estimation of Non-Gaussian Components and their Correlation Structure: Estimation of the Model

 Inspection of (\ref{eqn:psik}) and (\ref{eqn:partial_psik}) shows that $\psi_k$ and $\partial \psi_k$ are linear functions of the $m_{ii}$ and $m_{ij}$.
 If we consider $\W$ fixed, and let $\g^w_k(\vector{x})$ be the column vector formed by the terms in (\ref{eqn:psik}) which are multiplied by the elements of $\m$, and let $\h^w_k(\vector{x})$ be the analogous vector for (\ref{eqn:partial_psik}), we have $\psi_k(\vector{x};\W,\m) = \m^{\top} \g^w_k(\vector{x})$ and $\partial_k \psi_k(\vector{x};\W,\m) = \m^{\top} \h^w_k(\vector{x})$.
 The superscript ``$w$'' is used as a reminder that the vectors $\g_k^w(\vector{x})$ and $\h_k^w(\vector{x})$ depend on $\W$.
 For fixed $\W$, we can thus write $J(\W,\m)$ in (\ref{eqn:J}) as a quadratic form $J(\m|\W)$,

-For fixed $\W$, an estimate of $\m$ is obtained by minimization of $J(\m|\W)$ under the constraint that the $m_{ii}$ are positive and the other $m_{ij}$ are nonnegative.
+For fixed $\W$, an estimate of $\m$ is obtained by minimizing $J(\m|\W)$ under the constraint that the $m_{ii}$ are positive and the other $m_{ij}$ are nonnegative.

-If we keep $\m$ fixed, (\ref{eqn:psik}) and (\ref{eqn:partial_psik}) show that the $m_{ij}$ lead to a set of effective nonlinearities $G_{ij}(u) = m_{ij} G(u)$.
-However, fixing $\m$ does not lead to an objective which takes a simpler form than $J(\W,\m)$ in (\ref{eqn:J}).
+However, for estimation of $\W$, fixing $\m$ does not lead to an objective which takes a simpler form than $J(\W,\m)$ in (\ref{eqn:J}).
+Therefore, we optimize $J(\W,\m)$ by a simple gradient descent whose details are given below.